unconst/BitTensor/README.md

 ## Representation

 In the standard Machine Learning settings the model is trained for a very specific task, but our network product must be useful for a large number of stake holders with varying task specifications.
-In other words, we are seeking a network product which is _general_, similar to that of the human brain -- able to learn many different tasks and benefits from transferring knowledge between them.
-Borrowing another term, the network must be general multi-task, where components convert any typed information (images, speech, text) into a unified representation useful to a variety of downstream tasks.
+Because of this, we are seeking a network product which is _general_, similar to that of the human brain -- able to learn many different tasks and benefit from transferring knowledge between them.

-Following [14] each component is learning a unified representation as variables-size projection from the input domain.
+The broadest domain in Machine Learning is general unsupervised multi-task [14], where components convert any typed information (images, speech, text) into a unified representation useful to a variety of downstream tasks.
+In this model each component is training to produce a representation as variables-size projection from the input domain.

 We initially focus on Language Representation, from text, since it is used by a large number of downstream tasks including state-or-the-art translation, question answering and sentiment analysis, and many enterprise problems by companies like Google or Facebook with improvements driving baselines by the million.

 As the most robust input modality, text queries are sent as pure unicode strings in any language.
 We leave tokenization and parsing to the leaf nodes.
 This pushes computation onto the network but allows us to fit the large variety of different parsing techniques into a single protocol.

 <p align="center"> "raw natural language text" ---> [f(x)] ---> [unified vector representation] </p>

-State-of-the-art algorithms like BERT, and ERNIe, TranformerXL, RoBerta and XLNet can be unified under this protocol allowing us to host pretrained versions of these networks as initial components within the network.
+In what follows we show how state-of-the-art algorithms like BERT, and ERNIE, TranformerXL, RoBerta and XLNet can be unified under this structure.
+This allows us to host pre-trained versions of these networks as initial components within the network.
 We may wish to have them train more, or lock weights.
-Hypothetically by hosting the highest performing Language models as initial nodes, we are guaranteed a network product which reaches or exeeds the performance of those models.
+Hypothetically by hosting the highest performing Language models as initial nodes, we are guaranteed a network product which reaches or exceeds the performance of those models.

 ## BitTensor1.